Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 ```

 Our top performer generated nine times as much revenue from the top 1% of spenders.
 When you couple this with a tendency to be more successful, you have your answer as to the reason some reps do better.
-Now you have to answer why.
+You have now answered one _why_.
 What have we established?

 1. The number of phone calls per rep is only weakly correlated with revenue.
 2. Some reps are marginally more effective than others in terms of efficiency.